 Natori Arrindell, Esq. is the Founder and Managing Attorney of LegalLuxe Law Group® — a boutique business law firm built for established founders who are ready to protect what they've built, monetize what they've created, and structure what they intend to leave behind.
 A graduate of Simmons University and Suffolk University Law School in Boston, Massachusetts, she returned to the South to build the practice she envisioned — one where legal infrastructure is treated as a wealth-building tool, not an afterthought.

-She has sat across the table from Fortune 100 legal teams.
-She understands what sophisticated legal counsel looks like on both sides of a deal — and what it protects.
-Her practice centers on high-stakes business transactions, IP licensing and monetization, brand protection strategy, business continuity planning, and the estate and legacy architecture that ensures a founder's wealth transfers with intention rather than by default.
+She spent years across the table from Fortune 100 legal teams — long enough to learn what sophisticated counsel actually looks like on both sides of a deal, and what it quietly protects.
+That's the work she brings to founders now: high-stakes transactions, IP licensing and monetization, brand protection, business continuity, and the estate and legacy architecture that decides whether a founder's wealth transfers by design or by default.

 Her practice is intentionally selective.
-The firm works with coach-educators licensing their methodology, product founders expanding to wholesale or exit, consultants packaging and protecting IP, and established female founders whose businesses have reached the stage where the legal architecture needs to match what they have built — and what they intend to do with it.
+She works with coach-educators licensing their methodology, product founders expanding to wholesale or exit, consultants packaging and protecting what they know, and established founders whose businesses have reached the stage where the legal architecture finally needs to match what they've built — and what they intend to do with it.

-Beyond the firm, Natori is the voice behind MissLegalLuxe — a personal authority brand bringing strategic legal context to founders building at scale.
-She is also the founder of The Sovereign Circle, a private community for founders committed to building legally protected businesses.
+Beyond the firm, she's the voice behind MissLegalLuxe — where she brings the same strategic legal context to a wider audience of founders building at scale.
 Find her at @MissLegalLuxe.

 Entity type, operating agreements, governance documents, and the legal framework defining how your business is owned, operated, and protected.